Rick Rude: Return to WCW (1997–1999)

 Rude appeared on both the WWF's Raw Is War and WCW's Monday Nitro in the same night on November 17, 1997.
 A mustached Rude appeared on Nitro, which was live, and proceeded to criticize Vince McMahon, Shawn Michaels, DX, and the WWF, calling the company the "Titanic" (a reference to Titan Sports, as WWF's parent company was then known, as the "sinking ship").
 An hour later on Raw Is War (which had been taped six days earlier), Rude then appeared with the full beard he had been sporting during his last few weeks in the WWF.
 Rude also appeared on ECW's Hardcore TV during that weekend (November 14–16 as the show was syndicated differently depending on the market).
 Rude was still making ECW appearances while he was in D-Generation X, as the WWF and ECW often co-operated in terms of talent.

 In WCW, Rude became a member of the New World Order (nWo), managing his friend Curt Hennig.
 Thus, Rude became the first wrestler to be part of both DX and nWo.
 When the nWo split, Hennig and Rude initially sided with the nWo Wolfpac during May 1998.
 But their time with the "Red & Black" was very brief.
 At The Great American Bash, they turned on fellow Wolfpac member Konnan by attacking him after he lost to the then-undefeated Goldberg, resulting in Hennig and Rude both joining nWo Hollywood instead.

 By late 1998, both Rude and Hennig were off WCW television due to injuries.
 Hennig had an ongoing leg injury that year, and Rude was thought to have had testicular cancer which later turned out to be a spermatocele.
 Hennig returned to the nWo from his injury at Starrcade without Rude, who was still unable to appear and was not included in the nWo reunion that happened during January 1999.
 Rude officially left WCW in April 1999, with his last appearance coming on the April 5, 1999 edition of WCW Monday Nitro Backstage Blast.

 Personal life

 In 1976, Rude married his love interest, Cheryl Holler.
 The couple later divorced in 1982.

-Rude married his second wife Michelle in 1988, and the couple remained together until his death in 1999.
+In 1988, Rude married his second wife Michelle, and the couple remained together until his death in 1999.
 They had three children together, Richard Jr., Merissa, and Colton.
 His younger son, Colton, died on September 3, 2016, in a motorcycle accident in Rome, Georgia, at the age of 19.

-Bret Hart has claimed that despite his womanizing character, "Ravishing One" persona, Rude was a devoted family man who never took his wedding ring off even during matches, but instead covered it up with tape.This is a claim made in error as video footage of Rude competing shows.
+Bret Hart has claimed that despite his womanizing character, "Ravishing One" persona, Rude was a devoted family man who never took his wedding ring off even during matches, but instead covered it up with tape.